Specialist Bariatric Surgeon in Sydney | Gastric Sleeve, Bypass & Weight Loss Surgery

 Patient preference after informed discussion

-Options may include conversion to gastric bypass or other tailored procedures following imaging and endoscopic assessment.
+Options may include conversion to gastric bypass surgery or other tailored revision procedures following imaging and endoscopic assessment.

-Revision surgery is more complex and requires specialist expertise.
+Revision surgery is more complex than primary procedures and requires specialist expertise in upper gastrointestinal surgery.

 Pre-Operative Preparation